Find Nursing Colleges

 $47,551 Average Earnings

-By the time they get their degree, students from this school have racked up an average of $28,388 in student loans.
+Degree recipients from JU accumulate an average of $50,806 in student debt by the time they complete their degree.
 During the early years of their career, JU graduates make an average of $47,551 annually.

 Full Jacksonville University Report